-Traveling and eating new things go hand-in-hand, and discovering local food is a great way to connect with locals and understanding their traditions.
+Traveling and eating new things go hand-in-hand, and discovering local food is a great way to connect with locals and understand their traditions.

 These tips will help improve your food photography results, but always keep an eye out for new approaches to shooting your dishes and let your imagination be your guide.
 Food photography takes dedication.
 But when it comes to getting great photos of food, the bad news is that dedication to achieving the perfect shot might mean eating your food once it’s gone cold.

 When taking a photo of the pad Thai you just got at a local market, you are shining light on part of Thailand’s rich culture and legacy.
 The art of cooking is sprinkled through stories of colonization, war, independence, and migration along with the spices, ingredients, tastes and textures from around the world mixed in a single dish.

 Take advantage of everything that you have at hand to create a context for your dish: objects such as cutlery, glasses, grinders, tablecloths, cups and jars will tell a lot about the location or region where the recipe comes from.
 If you add some of the key ingredients and dressings to the frame, you will be giving clues about the origins and variations of this delicacy.

 Once you get your food order, the first thing to do (yes, before you try a bite) is to find the main subject of your photo and to make it stand out by creating a background that works together – but does not compete – with it.
 The trick is to set up the table in a way that you get the best out of textures, colors, patterns and lines.

 There are no rules of thumb, but great contrast can be achieved by positioning your dish over dark or neutral backgrounds, while patterns and lines can be smartly used to drive the eyes to the main object.
 Bright colors will catch the eye so it’s wise to keep them to the center of attention of your composition.